martin77s/PS/PSModules/azMigrateRBAC/readme.md

 # azMigrateRBAC

-## Step #1
+## Step #1 - Backup Role Assignments:

-Backup Role Assignments: Backup all the role assignments from the source tenant using the PowerShell commands below to login to Azure to the current (“old”) tenant, export the roles and permissions, login again to the target ("new") tenant and export the list of users to be used for the mappings.
+Backup all the role assignments from the source tenant using the PowerShell commands below to login to Azure to the current ("old") tenant, export the roles and permissions, login again to the target ("new") tenant and export the list of users to be used for the mappings.

 ```powershell
 Import-Module AzMigrateRBAC